seandiscovery/Black_Hole_Dilation/README.md

 # Modeling relativistic effects near a Schwarzschild black hole

+# Milestone One

+All code is up-to-date on the github at https://github.com/seanDiscovery/Black_Hole_Dilation.

+# Project Overview

 Explore how gravitational time dilation and time dilation from relativistic speeds interact for a massive particle near a Schwarzschild black hole.

 Initially, we'll compare the following systems: